Kydane/docker-persistence-example/README.md

 This repository is to show a quick example of two ways to mount persisted storage inside of docker.
 Education purposes only.

+Both of these options will start a mysql container.
+One will use storage from a local machine and one will use a docker volume to save storage. you can run the scripts in each option directory to see how it works.

 ## Option 1 - Mounting storage from the local machine
 In option 1, there is a single script, `file_mount_commands.sh`.
 This shell script is a simple command that starts a mysql container with its data persisted in a directory called `persisted_data`.